 The input key KEY shall be KgNB, if the key KgNB is in possession of the IAB-UE functionality in the IAB-node and in the IAB-donor-CU, after the IAB-UE setup procedure (Phase-1).

 The input key KEY shall be S-KgNB, if the key S-KgNB is in possession of the IAB-UE functionality in the IAB-node and in the IAB-donor-CU, after dual connectivity procedure.

+For P0, in case of CP-UP separation of IAB-donor-CU,

+- P0 shall be set to IAB-donor-CU-CP IP address for deriving KIAB-CU-CP.

+- P0 shall be set to IAB-donor-CU-UP IP address for deriving KIAB-CU-UP.

-The entire output of the KDF (256 bits) is used as the KIAB.
+The entire output of the KDF (256 bits) is used as the KIAB or KIAB-CU-CP or KIAB-CU-UP.

 **** Next change ****